SHA employee fired for allegedly double dipping

 Two former employees affiliated with the Saskatchewan Health Authority (SHA) and the province's Health Quality Council (HQC) were terminated after allegedly being paid by a separate employer at the same time.

-The first employee was based out of the health authority in Prince Albert, according to provincial loss reports released Monday.
+The first employee for the health authority was based in Prince Albert, according to provincial loss reports released Monday.

 From September 2022 to December of 2023 – the former employee was paid for time by the SHA while working for an external employer during the same period.